ankrh/MCmatlab/README.md

  - "Example4_FluorescenceAndImaging.m" also contains the definitions for a "LightCollector" for both the incident light Monte Carlo and the fluorescence Monte Carlo.
 This enables simulating a light collection and imaging system, presented in a figure after this step.
 This is not required if you are only interested in the fluorescence light distribution in the cube.
  - After this step, you will be shown three figures with the fluorescence emitters distribution, the fluorescent light fluence rate and absorption within the cube.
 If you have chosen to use the LightCollector, you will additionally see an illustration of the geometry of your imaging system and the image of the fluorescent light.
   - You can also choose to show the light impinging on the LightCollector in a time-resolved manner.
 Check out "Example5_TimeTagging.m" on how to do so.

+6. (Optional) Imaging: Model the intensity distribution received by a detector (check out ”Example4_FluorescenceAndImaging.m”, sections ”%% Monte Carlo simulation” and ”%% Fluorescence Monte Carlo”)
+ - Include a LightCollector for the incident light Monte Carlo, the fluorescence Monte Carlo, or for both.
+The LightCollector can either be a pixel array detector or a single pixel detector (such as a fibre).
+You can also optionally make your detector time-resolved.

-6. (Optional) Calculate the far field distribution of light escaping the simulation volume (see "Example6_FarField.m")
+7. (Optional) Calculate the far field distribution of light escaping the simulation volume (see "Example6_FarField.m")

-7. (Optional) Calculate the fluence rate matrix of only those photons which end up on the detector (see "Example7_CollectedFluenceRate.m")
+8. (Optional) Calculate the fluence rate matrix of only those photons which end up on the detector (see "Example7_CollectedFluenceRate.m")

-8. (Optional) Programmatically assign values to the parameters
+9. (Optional) Programmatically assign values to the parameters
  - See "Example8_GeometryParametricSweep.m" and "Example9_MediaPropertyParametricSweep.m" on how to implement sweeps of the parameters.

 ## Contribution guidelines ##